WayneDW/WayneDW.github.io/_posts/2021-10-01-Hamiltonian.md

   - Hamiltonian Monte Caro
 ---

-Hamiltonian Monte Carlo [Nea11] (HMC) is a popular Markov chain Monte Carlo (MCMC) algorithm to simulate from a probability distribution and aims to simulate particles according to the laws of Hamiltonian dynamics.
-HMC algorithms converse Hamiltonian and the volume in the phase space and are generally believed to be faster than the Metropolis Hasting algorithms [MRRT53] and Langevin dynamics.
+Hamiltonian Monte Carlo [Nea11] (HMC) is a popular Markov chain Monte Carlo (MCMC) algorithm to simulate from a probability distribution and are generally believed to be faster than the Metropolis Hasting algorithms [MRRT53] and Langevin dynamics.
 However, the convergence properties are far less understood compared to its empirical successes.
 In this blog, I will introduce a paper called Optimal Convergence Rate of Hamiltonian Monte Carlo for Strongly Logconcave Distributions [CV19].

 ## Hamiltonian Dynamics

+HMC algorithms conserves Hamiltonian and the volume in the phase space and enjoy the reversibility condition.
+It aims to simulate particles according to the laws of Hamiltonian dynamics.
 Consider a Hamiltonian function $H(x, v)$ defined as follows

 $$H(x, v)=f(x)+\|v\|^2,$$

 where $f$ is the potential energy function, $x$ is the position, and $v$ is the velocity variable.
 In each step, the update of the particles $(x, v)$ follows the system of (ordinary) differential equations as follows

 \begin{equation}